WordPress/plugin-check/docs/creating-a-runtime-check.md

     // Handle the Checks preparations and return a cleanup function.
   }

-  public function run( Check_Results $results ) {
+  public function run( Check_Result $result ) {
-    // Handle running the check and adding warnings or errors to the results.
+    // Handle running the check and adding warnings or errors to the result.
   }
 }
 ```